davidjbuchanan/MS4-LiveStrong/README.md

         - Note: Django's db.sqlite3 is fine for local development but is not robust for long term storage of data as it is ephemeral.
     - Install dj-database-url and psycopg2-binary and then add them to the requirements.txt file if not already done.
     - Now you need to replicate the steps performed for the setup of the db.sqlite3 development server but now for the Postgress server: Establish a link to the external database; make migrations; upload products to the db; and setup superuser access on Postgress db.
-        - Step 1) update databases by commenting out the if/else block and adding the unique URL found in Heroku under config vars where it says *ENTER_URL_HERE* below:
+        - Step 1) update databases section in setings.py by commenting out the if/else block and adding the unique URL found in Heroku under a config. vars. where it says *ENTER_URL_HERE* below:
         ```
         # if 'DATABASE_URL' in os.environ:
         #     DATABASES = {